 - Close the lid.

 - Lift the trivet by the handles and carefully remove the ramekins from the Instant Pot.
-Use heat and steam-resistant gloves.
+Use heat-resistant gloves.

 - Place the lava cakes on a cooling rack to cool for a few minutes.